AN APPLE FOR LIZZIE (SOLE)

-This article was originally published in the July 1993 edition of Soul Search, the journal of The Sole Society
+This article was published in the April 2014 edition of Soul Search, the journal of The Sole Society

 Thomas Sole saw his two elder brothers Daniel and Edward depart for Australia on board the Sultana in 1856.
 They had taken the advantage of the assisted immigration scheme in the hope of a better life than that offered in their home village of Kelshall in Hertfordshire.

 The family had been in Kelshall for generations, yet Thomas, his wife, and all of his ten children were also to leave the village of their ancestors, caught up in the escalating drift from the land which characterised the latter half of the 19th century.

 Thomas was one month short of twenty‑one when he married heavily pregnant eighteen year old Julia Ann Jones in St. Faith's Parish Church, Kelshall, on the 5th October 1861.
 Daniel, their firstborn, was christened in the same church on Christmas Day the same year.

 The other children were Lizzie Ann, Emily Ann, Aza Mary, Eliza Jane, William Joseph, Agnes Clara, Eliza Agnes, Ethel Sarah, and Edith Alice.
 Ten children in twenty four years!
 Their mother, Julia, died aged 54 in Fulham, London on the 19th March 1917.
 Their father, Thomas, had predeceased her by some seven years.
 He died in Fulham, aged 59, on Monday 4th July 1910, by which time the entire family had left their home village and their "roots".